Dispersive readout of Majorana qubits: Introduction

-Majorana-based quantum computing requires a scheme for the measurement of MZMs~\cite{gharavi2016readout, ohm2015microwave, li2018four, grimsmo2019majorana, steiner2020readout, munk2020paritytocharge, khindanov2020visibility}.
-Such measurements take on an especially important role in measurement-only approaches to topological quantum computation, where they replace braiding for implementing quantum logic gates~\cite{bonderson2008measurement, bonderson2009measurement, plugge2017majorana, karzig2017scalable}.
-Ideally, measurements will be fast, high-fidelity, and quantum non-demolition (QND).
-The QND property ensures that the measured observable is a conserved quantity, and constrains the post-measurement state to be an eigenstate of the observable, such that repeated measurements give the same outcome.
+Majorana-based quantum computing requires a measurement scheme for MZMs~\cite{ohm2015microwave, gharavi2016readout,li2018four, grimsmo2019majorana, Szechenyi2020,steiner2020readout, munk2020paritytocharge, maman2020charge, khindanov2020visibility}, which ideally should be fast and have high fidelity.
+In measurement-only approaches to topological quantum computation, such measurements take on an especially important role, replacing braiding for the implementation of topologically protected quantum logic gates~\cite{bonderson2008measurement, bonderson2009measurement, plugge2017majorana, karzig2017scalable}.
+Here, measurements must in addition be quantum nondemolition (QND).
+The QND property ensures that the measured observable is a conserved quantity, and constrains the postmeasurement state to be an eigenstate of the observable, such that repeated measurements give the same outcome.
 This is a critical requirement for measurement-only topological quantum computation with MZMs, where the measurements determine the dynamics of the system.
+Beyond the implementation of topologically protected logic gates, measurements also play a key role in other aspects of Majorana-based quantum computing such as magic state distillation~\cite{karzig2019robust}.

-Looking broadly at measurement schemes for solid state quantum computing, a standard approach has been to couple a qubit-state-dependent charge dipole to the electric field of a resonator, which is used as a measurement probe~\cite{blais2020circuit}.
+Looking broadly at measurement schemes for solid-state quantum computing, a standard approach has been to couple a qubit-state-dependent charge dipole to the electric field of a resonator, which is used as a measurement probe~\cite{blais2020circuit}.
 A QND readout scheme for Majorana qubits based on parametric modulation of a qubit-resonator coupling was recently introduced in Ref.~\cite{grimsmo2019majorana}.
-However, the workhorse of measurement schemes for solid state qubits is \emph{dispersive readout}, which has been very successful for superconducting~\cite{wallraff2004circuit, walter2017rapid}, semiconducting~\cite{colless2013dispersive, west2019gate, de2019rapid}, and hybrid semiconductor-superconductor qubits~\cite{larsen2015semiconductor, de2015realization}.
+However, the workhorse of measurement schemes for solid-state qubits is \emph{dispersive readout}, which has been very successful for superconducting~\cite{wallraff2004circuit, walter2017rapid}, semiconducting~\cite{colless2013dispersive, west2019gate, de2019rapid}, and hybrid semiconductor-superconductor qubits~\cite{larsen2015semiconductor, de2015realization}.
 In these schemes the resonator is tuned far off-resonance from the qubit frequency, and acquires a qubit-state-dependent frequency shift.
 It is natural to ask whether such a dispersive readout scheme can offer similar advantages for Majorana qubits, and to what extent it can satisfy the stringent QND requirements that are demanded by measurement-only topological quantum computation.

 In this paper, we investigate a dispersive readout scheme for two prototypical Majorana qubits: the Majorana transmon~\cite{ginossar2014microwave, yavilberg2015fermion, hell2016time, aasen2016milestones} and the Majorana box qubit~\cite{plugge2017majorana, karzig2017scalable}.
 These two designs are distinguished by whether the two topological wire segments that host the four MZMs form two distinct superconducting charge islands or a single island with a uniform superconducting phase, respectively.
 We calculate the qubit-state-dependent dispersive shift that arises when these Majorana qubits are capacitively coupled to the electric field of a readout resonator.
 The size of these dispersive shifts directly determine the rate at which one can perform qubit readout by driving the resonator and observing the phase shift of the reflected field~\cite{blais2004cavity}.
 It also therefore determines the clock frequency in measurement-only approaches to quantum computation with MZMs.